Memnoc/trust_cli/README.md

-# Trust - A cargo utility
+# Trust - A dependency utility

 Trust is a command that your run under `cargo` and outputs a `trust score` of the crates and their dependencies in your project.